plausible/wordpress/README.md

 ### Toggles

 Using constants, you can modify the behavior of the plugin. `wp-config.php` is the best place to define constants.
 If you're using a custom plugin, make sure its code is loaded before this plugin.

 - `PLAUSIBLE_SELF_HOSTED_DOMAIN`: Especially useful for Multisite instances using the self-hosted version of Plausible, this constant allows you to specify the Self-Hosted Domain for all subsites at once. **IMPORTANT**: this constant takes precedence over the plugin's setting.
 So, if this constant is defined, changing the setting won't have any effect.
-- `plausible_proxy`: Appending this `GET`-parameter will force enable the proxy on the page you\'re calling it.
-This will allow you to test your proxy in the frontend, before enabling the option.
+- `plausible_proxy`: Appending this `GET`-parameter will force-enable the proxy on the page you\'re calling it.
+This will allow you to test your proxy in the frontend before enabling the option.

 ## Local Development